- (-from Wikipedia-)

 Shirdi Sai Baba arrived in Shirdi village in Maharashtra state when he was about sixteen years old.
 No one knew his name or knew where he came from.
 He himself has never wanted to tell about his childhood, but his disciple Dasganu has gone on trial and came to the conclusion that Sai Baba was probably born in the village Pathri in Maharashtra, and that for a time he was brought up by the teacher Gopalrao Desmukh, a district director who ashram led.

 Sai Baba lived and died in Shirdi as a mendicant in a dilapidated mosque.
 This mosque he called Dwarakamai (“Mother Dwaraka”), a reference to the city Dwaraka by which the Hindu Krishna founded.
 He was named “Sai” – what “saint” means – a villager named Mahalsapati, Die One Day Kndobatempel habitat Preestr give.
 When he was older begun others “Baba” – what “father” means – paste as a tribute to his name.

 He had both Hindu- Muslim puffs.
-For example, he said, often “Rama is Allah” at the time he entered a mosque, in “Allah Malik hai” (God is the supreme lord) in a Hindu temple.
+For example, he said, often “Rama is Allah” at the time he entered a mosque, and “Allah Malik hai” (God is the supreme lord) in a Hindu temple.
 One of his favorite prayers from Hinduism, the Vishnu sahasranama.
 This merger of Hinduism and Islam is not uncommon in India branch mystical Soefi-traditie, why Sai Baba of Shirdi by many as a Soefi seen.
 Self Shirdi Baba told both times that he was but a simple fakir, but just as well he declared that he was the mystic Kabir in a past life (1440–1518), that he was an incarnation of the god Dattatreya, and he has shown himself to diverse followers see as various other gods.

 His religion, philosophy and work